MrNobody01/Real-Time-Chat-Web-Application-/README.md

 includes user management (sign-up, login, logout), real-time message exchanges, and a dynamic user interface that updates instantly as users send or receive messages.

+There is a video of my project, named "Chat App.mp4".